Bottineau Winter Park

 Bottineau Winter Park is a small alpine ski area in the midwestern United States, nestled in the Turtle Mountains of north-central North Dakota.
 Located 10 mi north of Bottineau in Bottineau County and three miles (5 km) south of the international border with Canada (Manitoba), BWP covers 40 acre and was started in 1969 by local businessmen.

-The ski area operates four days a week:
+The ski area operates three days a week: